sagemathinc/cocalc-doc/source/howto/missing-project.rst

 ## I think I deleted my project!
 What do I do?

 First, relax -- there is currently (as of Feb 2019) no way for you to **permanently** delete a project in CoCalc (we do [plan to implement this](https://github.com/sagemathinc/cocalc/issues/262)).
-It is also almost impossible to delete data out of a project, too.
+It is also almost impossible to delete data from a project, too.

 ## I clicked the x next to my project at the top, and now it is gone